I try not to make grand declarations of goals and plans for the new year.

-Not because I have none – simply because I’ve had them for some time.
-Have been working on them diligently for months.
-And will continue to work on them diligently tomorrow.
+Not because I have none – simply because I’ve had them for some time – I’ve been working on them for months already, and will continue to work on them tomorrow.
 And revise and detour as I go.

-Instead, for tonight, I encourage some shedding.
+Instead, I find it useful to look at what I can shed.
 A ‘not to do’ list.
 An exercise in simplifying.

 Here’s the thing: this time of year we women set our thoughts on ‘improving’.
 We look for perceived flaws and determine to ‘fix’ them.
 To fix ourselves.
 So we add to our already over-loaded schedule another dozen entries on our to do list.